maximiliangarmatsch/crew-ai/README.md

 - [Support and Contact](#support-and-contact)
 - [License](#license)

-## CrewAI Framework
-CrewAI is designed to facilitate the collaboration of role-playing AI agents.
-In this example, these agents work together to create a comprehensive marketing strategy and develop compelling marketing content.

 ## Running the Script
 It uses GPT-4o by default so you should have access to that to run it.